 As a parent, you want to maintain the best possible situation for your child.
 You want them to grow up feeling safe.
 You also want them to grow up without feeling constant tension between you and their other parent.
 This generally requires forming a parenting plan that works best for your child and sticking with it until circumstances necessitate adjustments.

 Our experienced child custody lawyers at GDS Law Group, LLP are here to help you and your family get on stable footing.
-Contact us today to discuss your parental rights and legal options, including forming a parenting plan with the other parent, going through mediation, or fighting for what you believe is right in court.
+Contact our attorneys in Anderson, Indiana today to discuss your parental rights and legal options, including forming a parenting plan with the other parent, going through mediation, or fighting for what you believe is right in court.